thuliteio/getdoks.org/content/docs/basics/shortcodes/index.md

 ## SVG

 {{< callout context="note" icon="outline/info-circle" >}}
-SVG's in Doks use [Hyas' SVG integration](https://svg.gethyas.com/).
+SVG's in Doks use [Thulite' SVG integration](https://svg.thulite.io/).
 {{< /callout >}}

 Display an SVG using the `{{</* inline-svg */>}}` shortcode.
 The SVG gets inlined (embedded) into the pages' HTML.